 The student who disputes a grade should go first to the Course/Module Director.
-If no resolution can be reached, the next appeal goes to the chairman of the respective department.
+If no resolution can be reached, the next appeal goes to the chair of the respective department.
 If no resolution can be reached, the Student Professionalism and Promotion Committee (PPC) will consider the appeal.
-Both parties and all pertinent evidence will be heard.
-The PPC will make a recommendation, either favorable or unfavorable, to the Executive Faculty who will vote on the outcome.
-Final appeals are made to the Dean of the School of Medicine who recuses themself in the prior Executive Faculty deliberations.
-All appeals must be made within 30 days of grade assignment.
+Both parties and all pertinent evidence will be heard and the PPC will vote on the outcome.
+A final appeal may be made to the Dean of the School of Medicine within 14 days of notification of the PPC's decision.